FighterFong/Watercolour-Generator-PGGAN/README.md

 ```

-**==Note:Please refer Prerequisites section to setup your environment before you run the script.If the script running quickly and no images generated,pls check your environment if python2.7==**
+_**Note:Please refer Prerequisites section to setup your environment before you run the script.If the script running quickly and no images generated,pls check your environment if python2.7**_

 ## Back